Andrew Porter (baseball): Career

-Pitching statistics

 Retirement

 After baseball, Porter began working for Goodyear Rubber Company in 1954.
 He retired in 1977 and moved to Los Angeles, California.

 Prior to the start of the 2008 MLB Draft, Major League Baseball held a special draft of the surviving Negro league players to acknowledge and rectify their exclusion from the major leagues on the basis of race.
 The idea of the special draft was conceived by Hall of Famer Dave Winfield, well known for his exceptional community service through the years.
 Every MLB team participated in the selection process, as 'Andy Pullman' was drafted as a pitcher by the Los Angeles Dodgers.
 At first, Porter had no idea about it, but then he saw recognition in his eyes.
 He was ill at the time of the ceremony, but received recognition in absentia.

-Porter died in 2010 in Los, Angeles, California at the age of 100.
+Porter died in 2010 in Los, Angeles, California.
 At the time of his death, he was the second oldest living Negro league ballplayer after Emilio 'Millito' Navarro.